The Adventures of Vic Whittington

 Unlike other interviews, at Central Working I didn’t feel that I had to regurgitate my CV.
 Here my story and my experiences – both successes and failures – were what mattered, and I left there, on my first day living in London, knowing not only that I wanted that job, but quietly confident I already had it!
 In the 18 months that followed I learnt to work with a vast spectrum of people; to kill things that didn’t go my way with kindness; and finally, to be brave and believe in myself.
 Based in Campus London I thrived on working with everyone from the earliest stage innovative startups to Google employees and the wealth of experience and expertise that their name attracted.
 I completely immersed myself in the startup ecosystem; if I wasn’t helping to run events, I’d be attending them.
 And as anyone in London’s startup scene will tell you, a great place to start it Silicon Drinkabout!

 So often I hear that people have ended up in startup by mistake.
 My journey to becoming Event and Community Manger at the 3beards is no exception.
 However entrepreneurship is now cool, and whilst Brandson made it seem exciting, Zuckerberg has made it accessible.
-Throw in a global recession forcing more people to think creatively about their careers, to take risks and opportunities, just as I did, plus the rise of corporate awareness and support of innovation, we now see startup communities springing up all over the place, regenerating communities and reinvigorating a generation.
+Throw in a global recession forcing more people to think creatively about their careers, to take risks and opportunities, just as I did, plus the rise of corporate awareness and support of innovation, we now see startup communities springing up all over the place, regenerating the old and reinvigorating a generation.
 Newcastle, where it all started for me, is certainly no exception.

 I would like to see more young people exposed to the world of startup so they can make an active choice to be a part of it.
 To any parents, teachers or mentors reading this please pass on the lessons I’ve learnt.
 There is no such thing as a “proper job”!
 It’s amazing working in a small company; you learn as you go!
 Invest time in those around you, be brave and really believe in yourself!